shipleyux/ms3/testing.md

 The main stylesheet (`style.css`) was uploaded directly to the validator.
 The results showed no syntax errors or compatibility warnings.

-**Summary:**
-- All CSS rules are valid and properly structured.
-- CSS follows best practices for accessibility and responsiveness.

 **Status:** ✅ Pass